ShiDongyuan/Meta/README.md

 The purpose of this test is to evaluate the Modified MAML (Model-Agnostic Meta-Learning) algorithm's effectiveness in initializing control filters for noise cancellation.

 ## Code Explanation
+- `Main_tst_function.m`: the main function is utilized to test the proposed modified MAML algorithm.
+- `MAML_Nstep_forget.m`: the matlab code of the modified MAML algorithm.
+- `FxLMS.m`: the matlab code of the FxLMS algorithm.
+- `707_Sound_for_Simulation.mat`: the raw data of an aircrat noise.
+- `\path`: the measured primary and secondary paths.

 ### The explanation of `Main_tst_function.m`